 - a.
 It is the responsibility of faculty and students to attempt, in good faith, to resolve disputes regarding course grades.
-If such discussions are unsuccessful, the student shall be entitled to initiate the grade appeals procedure if he or she has reason to believe that a course grade is inaccurate. - b.
-No student appealing any decision shall be subjected to harassment or intimidation or be in any way discouraged from filing an appeal pursuant to this procedure. - c.
+If such discussions are unsuccessful, the student shall be entitled to initiate the grade appeals procedure if he or she has reason to believe that a course grade is inaccurate.
+At this time, a Grade Appeals Committee will be formed and a date and time set for a hearing. - b.
+No student appealing any decision shall be subjected to harassment or intimidation or be in any way discouraged from filing an appeal pursuant to this procedure.

+- c.
 At any stage of the appeal process, all parties shall have the right to be accompanied by an advocate of their choice.
 The advocate may not present the appeal or complaint on behalf of the student unless otherwise instructed to do so by the chair of the Grade Appeals Committee.
-If the student chooses to have an attorney present, the student must provide notification to the Vice President of Student Services at least three college business days prior to the scheduled hearing date - d.
+If the student chooses to have an attorney present, the student must provide notification to the Vice President of Student Services at least three college business days prior to the scheduled hearing date. - d.
+If the student and/or faculty wishes to present documentation to be considered during the hearing, it should be submitted to the Vice President for Student Services or his/her designee no later than two business days prior to the scheduled hearing.
+Both the student and faculty will be given an opportunity to review all documentation submitted prior to the hearing. - e.
 The Vice President for Student Services shall monitor the handling of grade appeals through this procedure to ensure correct and prompt compliance by all parties.